u89012/fluent-plugin-mssql2/README.md

 A no frills fluentd buffered plugin to write to microsoft sql server.
 Uses tiny_tds and sequel for the actual weightlifting.

+Extracts and writes any matching JSON packet to a preconfigred SQL Server table (see usage below)

 ## Requirement

 You should install and setup following packages;